loganphillips792/react-flask-custom-blog/deployment.md

 ## Nginx - Reverse Proxy

-so we don't have to include the port
+so we don't have to include the port and it is mapped to port 80

 sudo apt install nginx